We tell embodied, courageous and raw stories.

 Now we want to bring this film and movement to your community.

 Imagine if Vagina Monologues had a lovechild.
 Imagine if this lovechild included the voices of many expressions of gender and sexuality.
-Now imagine that this lovechild is of the Tinder generation, partakes in the hook-up culture and goes to school in America.
+Now imagine that this lovechild is a 90's kid, partakes in the hook-up culture and goes to college in America.

 Meet This Is Not A Play About Sex.